UCdasec/MitigateFileInjectionAttacks/README.md

 When reporting results that use the dataset or code in this repository, please cite:

-Chenggang Wang, Sean Kennedy, Haipeng Li, King Hudson, Gowtham Atluri, Xuetao Wei, Wenhai Sun, Boyang Wang, *“Fingerprinting Encrypted Voice Traffic on Smart Speakers with Deep Learning,”* ACM Conference on Security and Privacy in Wireless and Mobile Network (**ACM WiSec 2020**), July, 2020.
-(The first two authors contribute equally in this paper)
+Hao Liu, Boyang Wang, *“Mitigating File-Injection Attacks with Natural Language Processing,”* The 6th ACM International Workshop on Security and Privacy Analytics 2020 (**IWSPA 2020**).

 ## Contacts

-Chenggang Wang, wang2c9@mail.uc.edu, University of Cincinnati
+Hao Liu, liu3ho@mail.uc.edu, University of Cincinnati

-Sean Kennedy, kenneds6@mail.uc.edu, Leidos

 Boyang Wang, boyang.wang@uc.edu, University of Cincinnati